 The Noise Program scientifically measures the level of noise in decibels based on the zone in which you live or work to determine if a source of noise violates the code.
 The table below shows the allowable decibel levels set by the zoning of where the noise is coming from (source zone), as it is heard and measured with a noise meter at a separate property where the noise is heard (receiver zone).

-We have decibel meters that can be loaned out to help you determine if a violation might exist.
-Please note, our meters are only to help determine a baseline sound so a Noise Inspector can follow up, if needed and require a deposit of $60.
+We have Sound Level Meters that can be loaned out to help you determine if a violation might exist.
+These meters must be borrowed from Noise Program staff at our offices at 1900 SW Fourth Avenue downtown at a prescheduled time.
+Please note, our meters are only to help determine a baseline sound so a noise inspector can follow up, if needed, and require a deposit of $60.
+The deposit will be returned to you when the sound meter is returned to Noise Program staff.

 We cannot discuss sound readings taken with cell phone apps or multi-meters as their level of accuracy is not reliable.